Who is paying for the site cleanup? Would the City be responsible if site acquisition occurred?

 Who is paying for cleanup of the site?

 Clean-up is funded by insurance proceeds from various parties, pursuant to a

 Comprehensive Claims Settlement Agreement (CCSA).
 Current funding is provided by American International Specialty Lines Insurance Company (AISLIC), a subsidiary of Chartis, the successor to American International Group (AIG).
-Based upon the present schedule, it is estimated that the clean-up of the soil will take at least another four to six years and the groundwater clean-up could take 20+ years.
+Based upon the present schedule, it is forecasted that the clean-up of the soil will be completed prior to 2020 and the groundwater clean-up could take 20+ years.

 What types of contaminates are on the Whittaker Bermite site?